payatu/DVAPI/README.md

 - The application itself
 - Postman collection
     - Get the Postman collection on [DVAPI.postman_collection.json](src/swagger/DVAPI.postman_collection.json)
-- Swagger API endpoint
+- Swagger API endpoint (accessible at the `/Swagger` endpoint on the DVAPI lab)

 ## Setting up DVAPI

-To get started with the OWASP API Top 10 2023 CTF lab, follow the steps below:
+To get started with the DVAPI lab, follow the steps below:

 1.  **Clone the repository:**